 The appointment of a new executive team in 2019 came with a comprehensive reorientation of the key guiding principles for their research agendas.
-At the heart of the research agenda of the Department of Criminal Law is the development of a transnational theory of criminal law.
-The objective is to map comprehensively the wide range of available instruments, concepts, and solutions by analyzing on the basis of problem-centered questions different traditions of national criminal law, including the practical aspects of law enforcement.
-The research agenda of the Department of Public Law addresses issues relevant to security that cannot – or not exclusively – be dealt with by means of the instruments of criminal law.
-These issues include, in addition to general theoretical and doctrinal questions, current developments in law, technology, and society, i.e., internationalization, digitalization, and fragmentation.
-The associated normative challenges of danger prevention are analyzed in terms of the protection of basic rights and the principles of rule of law and democracy.
+The goal of the research undertaken in the Department of Criminal Law is to deepen our understanding of criminal law and to stimulate further development at the national and international levels.
+Our basic research includes analysis of the normative premises and empirical foundations of the law in force and comparison of principles, rules, and practices in different legal systems.
+Some of the normative conclusions drawn from these analyses will form part of a transnational theory of criminal law.
+In addition to basic research, our work includes the development of proposals designed to improve criminal law and to adapt it to changing conditions in fragmented, digitalized, and globalized societies.
+The Department of Public Law’s research agenda addresses the preventive aspects of security-related matters.
+Besides general theoretical and doctrinal questions, which in security law are frequently of heightened relevance, our research analyzes contemporary legal, technical, and social developments — internationalization, digitization, and fragmentation — along with associated normative challenges of danger prevention regarding fundamental rights protection, the rule of law, and democratic principles.
 The research program of the Department of Criminology focuses on the theoretical and empirical explanations for conforming and deviant behavior.
 The objective is to explore how individual behavior manifests itself ad hoc, how it changes or develops over time, and how it can be explained.
 To this end, drawing primarily on psychological theories, innovative new research methods are employed, including computer-assisted experiments using virtual reality software.